ScottPolhemus/next-css-loader/README.md

 ```

-In your app component or page layout, add the style tag (only needs to be rendered once per page):
+In your app container or page layout component, add the stylesheet component (only needs to be rendered once):

 ```
 impot React from 'react';